asheroto/Chocolatey-Package-Updater/.github/README.md

 ## Usage

+Don't worry, it's not hard!
+There's a [full example](example-package) available on this repo in case you get stuck.

 ### Step 1 - Dot-Source the Functions

 Dot-source the `Chocolatey-Package-Updater.ps1` script to access its functions.
 Then call the `UpdateChocolateyPackage` function with the required parameters.